-On January 1, 2018, the Company adopted ASC 606, Revenue from Contracts with Customers, using the modified retrospective approach.
+The Company recognizes revenue in accordance with ASC 606, Revenue from Contracts with Customers.
 The Company manufactures custom parts to specific customer orders that have no alternative use to the Company, and the Company believes there is a legally enforceable right to payment for performance completed to date on these manufactured parts.
 For manufactured parts that meet these two criteria, the Company will recognize revenue over time.
-Revenue is recognized over time using the input method based on time in production as a percentage of total estimated production time to measure progress toward satisfying performance obligations.
+Revenue is recognized over time using the input method based on time in production as a percentage of total estimated production time to measure progress toward satisfying performance obligations using the estimated total time necessary to complete the parts per the customer's order and an estimate of inventory and production costs incurred to date.
+The majority of the Company's injection molding contracts have multiple performance obligations including one obligation to produce the mold and a second obligation to produce parts.
+For injection molding contracts with multiple performance obligations, the Company allocates revenue to each performance obligation based on its relative standalone selling price.
+The Company generally determines standalone selling price based on the price charged to customers.